Home > Small Batch > Small Batch Crispy Marshmallow Sugar Cookies

 • 1/2 cup powdered sugar

-• 2-4 teaspoons milk or water
+• 2 to 4 teaspoons milk or water

 • 1/4 teaspoon vanilla extract